Staff Training Centre, SADB

 The importance and sustainability of this model had been further strengthened by the role of network of training institutions not only in the country but throughout the globe starting from the International Cooperative Alliance at the top and replicating to the level of village level society in every country.
 On the similar lines almost every cooperative sector in India is covered through the network of training institutes.
 The Agricultural Development Banks (LDBs) across the country are providing training to its employees through the training centres under the aegis (JLTCs) in the country.
 These training centres are getting reimbursements from National Bank for Agriculture and Rural Development (NABARD) under its SOFTCOB norms (policy).

 The training centre of the bank is the first among the training institutes of the long term credit structure to get accreditation from BIRD, Lucknow (NABARD) under the C-PEC programme launched by NABARD in collaboration with GTZ Germany.
-All the programme under this accreditation norms are required to be conducted in a structured manner.
-The objectives of the. training programmes are enabling and very encouraging for the employees as these are conducted after doing proper TNA Analysis.
+All the programmes under this accreditation norms are required to be conducted in a structured manner.
+The objectives of the training programmes are enabling and very encouraging for the employees as these are conducted after doing proper TNA Analysis.
 Training is a ever growing mechanism to develop the manpower and it plays a role of game changer in the world of ever changing Business strategies.

 In view of the Operational Manual put in place by NABARD, the training centre has followed these steps to redefine its activities :-